 If you are an administrator, you can delete an instance of Phoenix AWS proxy at any time.
 After the delete operation, Phoenix AWS proxy loses the persistent connection.
 However, you can activate Phoenix AWS proxy again, see Reactivate Phoenix AWS proxy.

-Note: You can delete the Phoenix AWS proxy only if it is not attached to any policy or server group.
+Note: You can delete the Phoenix AWS proxy only if it is not attached to any policy or administrative group.
 Also, you can delete the AWS account only if all the attached AWS policies are deleted.